JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/tabular-data.md

 Let's improve this plot by using a different map projection.
 We can make this conversion using [AstroLib.jl](https://juliaastro.org/AstroLib/stable/).

-The function [`AstroLib.aitoff`](@extref) takes longitude and latitude (or in this case, right-ascension and delcination) and returns a new position using an Aitoff projection.
+The function [`AstroLib.aitoff`](@extref) takes longitude and latitude (or in this case, right-ascension and declination) and returns a new position using an Aitoff projection.

 ```julia-repl
 julia> using AstroLib